GIS4DEV/GIS4DEV.github.io/_posts/2021-10-07-osm-resilience-publish.md

 ---
 layout: lesson
-title: Publish an Compendium of Urban Resilience Research
+title: Publish an Urban Resilience Research Compendium
 purpose: "publish a spatial urban resilience analysis"
-format: lab
+format: workshop
 date: 2021-10-07 13:30
 ---

-## Expectations for Spatial Urban Resilience Analysis of Dar es Salaam
+## Expectations

-The question prompt for this analysis is posted on the previous page.
-Expectations for the analysis are:
+The purpose of this workshop is to help you publish your Urban Resilience project from the previous lab as a research compendium.
+Therefore, there is no separate deliverable due to be graded for this workshop, as the work is folding into your [OSM and PostGIS for Urban Resilience](OSM-resilience-implement) lab.

 **revise the expectations to conform to our research repository format**